 There are two in-class exams, each worth 35% of the final grade.
 There are also two writing assignments, each worth 5% of the final grade.
 Topics for the writing assignments will be announced in class approximately two weeks before they are due.
+Writing assignments must be submitted in hard copy (i.e., no email or eLearning submissions).

 Students have the option of writing a 10-page book review (double spaced, 10-12pt font, 1 in. margins), which will count for 15% of the final grade and will correspondingly reduce the weight of the two in-class exams (see below).
 All books must be approved by the instructor ahead of time.
 Reviews of unapproved books will receive no credit.
-Students who wish to pursue this option must submit their book for approval by Tuesday, March 22nd, at the latest.
-After March 22nd, the book review option will no longer be available.
-Book reviews are due in class on April 26th.
+Students who wish to pursue this option must submit their book for approval by Tuesday, March 20th, at the latest.
+After March 20th, the book review option will no longer be available.
+Book reviews must be submitted in hard copy at beginning of class on May 1st.